UN-OCHA/common_design/README.md

 1. Clone this repo to `/themes/contrib/` or install using `composer require unocha/common_design`
 2. Copy the `common_design_subtheme` directory to `/themes/custom/`
-3. In the Drupal Admin, go to Appearance, find 'OCHA Common Design sub theme' (or whatever you've renamed it to), and select **Enable and set default**
+3. In the Drupal Admin, go to Appearance, find 'OCHA Common Design sub theme' and select **Enable and set default**

 **To contribute to `common_design` base theme or sub theme development and/or to customise the sub theme**